lookfwd/bitwallet/README.md

 ## Running

-You can get your balances from any number of exchanges by doing: `PYTHONPATH=. bin/balances.py <your name>`.
+You can get your balances from any number of exchanges by doing:
+`bitwallet balances <your name>`.
 You should have a `<your name>.yaml` file with the following format:

 ```
 -   name: <exchange name - should be a ccxt module>